Stafford (Google Maps location)

 Now, you’d be right to wonder why I had to get to this little schoolhouse when I’ve already seen a dozen in Connecticut just like it.
 Alas, I have no better answer than, “because it’s just what I do.”

-Several volunteers were hanging out in from of the building as Damian and I approached.
+Several volunteers were hanging out in front of the building as Damian and I approached.
 They seemed excited to have a young buck* and his son coming to have a look-see.

-*I’m 44.
+*I’m 44 at the time of this visit.
 And when it comes to touring one-room schoolhouses, this term applies.

 The school wasn’t originally here, of course.
 The town and its historical society moved it from where it stood in West Stafford.
 This thing was built in 1799!
 I have no idea, but that MUST be one of the oldest ones still (mostly) intact in the state, if not the country.